How does a flash glucose monitor and CGM work?

 Travelling abroad with a CGM

-You'll need to let your airline know if you're travelling with a CGM and will need to switch to checking your blood sugar levels manually.
-Read our guidance..
+You'll need to let your airline know if you're travelling ny plane with a CGM and will need to switch to checking your blood sugar levels manually.
+Read our guidance.

 Driving and checking your blood sugars using a CGM or Flash

-You can use a flash glucose monitor or CGM to check your sugar levels when driving, but you must confirm your levels with a finger-prick test if:
+Some drivers can use a flash glucose monitor or CGM to check their sugar levels when driving, but you must confirm your levels with a finger-prick test if:

 - your blood sugar level is 4 mmol/l or below